RafaelMri/Pretzel/README.md

 * Genus of the Seifert surface.
 * Seifert matrix.

+### Requirements

+The program is written in standard C++11.
+It has no external requirements.
+A GNU makefile is provided for convenience.

+Tested on Linux with GCC 4.9.2 and Clang 3.7 (with libstdc++ and libc++).

+### Known issues

+None at present.
+The code base is still being worked on.
+Please report issues and feature requests via GitHub.

 ### Acknowledgements:

 * Algorithm developed by Julia Collins, 2007
-* Original implmentation in C++ by Thomas Köppe 2007, 2015
+* Original implementation in C++ by Thomas Köppe 2007, 2015
 * Project curation and maintenance by Chris Palmer, 2015

 [Original website](http://www.maths.ed.ac.uk/~jcollins/SeifertMatrix/)